 Earlier in May, a couple of my girlfriends and I went to try Won Jo Noodle House on North Road.
-I’ve only recently been introduced to Korean cuisine actually!
-I just never really got the chance to have Korean but I am starting to really love, and become familiar with the preparation and taste of the dishes.
+I never really got the chance to have Korean but I am starting to really love, and become familiar with the preparation and taste of the dishes.

 Won Jo is an authentic Korean restaurant located in a tiny strip mall a bit past Lougheed Mall.
 Walking in, we were greeted by a kind, older Korean lady who gave us great service throughout our lunch.

 Standard Korean appetizers!
 I always forget about these complementary appies although I’m unable to resist them.
 The kimchi tasted fresh and crunchy, while the seaweed was cool and refreshing.
 My favourite was the potatoes.

 In the middle of the table, was a stove which was used for hot pot or BBQ-type dishes.
 Reading other reviews, I knew that the noodles would be cooked in a hot pot style.
 But what we were confused about was what if we wanted two separate types of soup?

 We asked the lady if we were able to split two types of broth, but unfortunately they’re unable since it is one big communal pot on the table.
 Luckily, we both wanted the same thing and ordered the seafood hot pot.
 This might be a problem if your party does not agree on the same broth.